 But it’s not enough to rely on third-party apps.
 70% of customers say they prefer ordering directly from restaurants.
 But why is that?
 And how can you use better technology to tap into that 70%?

-If you’re wondering whether it’s time to optimise your digital platform, then you’re in the right place.
+If you’re wondering whether it’s time to optimize your digital platform, then you’re in the right place.
 We’re giving you the full scoop to help you find the best online ordering system, and what it can do for your business in 2022.

-CUSTOMISED TO YOUR BRAND
+CUSTOMIZED TO YOUR BRAND

-Let’s start by calling out third party ordering apps and third-party delivery apps for what they really are – blocks in the road to healthy profits for a restaurant.
+Let’s start by calling out third-party ordering apps and third-party delivery apps for what they really are – blocks in the road to healthy profits for a restaurant.
 So how can we transition to a system that takes on online orders successfully?

 Restaurants and coffee shops that rely on third-party online ordering systems lose on average 15-30% of their delivery market profits on commissions and fees.
-While external delivery providers can provide a helpful service to new restaurants and food business just getting started in the delivery game, they’re not a sustainable option if you’re looking to increase your online profitability.
+While external delivery providers can provide a helpful service to new restaurants and food businesses just getting started in the delivery game, they’re not a sustainable option if you’re looking to increase your online profitability.